TonyFPY/TonyFPY/README.md

 - ⚡ Fun fact: ...
 -->

 I’m a MSCS student at Brown University 🎓 starting from 2022 Fall.
 Currently, I am actively seeking for SDE / MLE internship opportunities for 2023 Summer.
-Please reach me 😄 if you are interested!
+Please reach out to me 😄 if you are interested!

 #### My Info